ctrlaltreboot/lignuxy/README.md

-setty
+Lignuxy
 ======

-Sets up a Debian/Ubuntu machine my way
+Sets up a Debian/Ubuntu machine and learn more scripting along the way...

 What it *tries* to do
 ---------------------